deeptir18/cornflakes/install/cloudlab/README.md

 ## Recommended way to install
 Note that for c6525-100g machines on cloudlab, iface name before mellanox install is `ens1f0` and is `ens1f0np0` after mellanox install.
+This script is going to generate the Cornflakes config file inside `args.mount_file/user/config/cluster_config.yaml`.

-0. If using a Cloudlab node as the experiment base, ensure that machine has ssh access to the other machines
+0. If using a Cloudlab node as the experiment base, ensure that machine has ssh access to the other machines.

 1. Install the basic dependencies:
 ```
 python3 setup-cloudlab.py \